 As you ponder what color scheme to integrate into your new bedroom, you might be surprised to learn that grey is among the most popular color palettes.
 In fact, it has become quite popular in interior design in recent years.

-The following is a look at several of the reasons that grey makes a lot of sense for your bedding!
+The following is a look at several of the reasons that this color makes a lot of sense for grey bedroom ideas!

 It Goes with Anything